HashimThePassionate/First-Batch/README.md

 # PythonZeroToHero
-This Course is all about Python Full Stack, In This Course We will cover Html, CSS, JavScript, BootStrap python and Python Django framework to build a Scalable web Applicatonns
+This Course is all about Python Full Stack, In this Course We will cover Html, CSS, JavaScript, BootStrap python and Python Django framework to build a Scalable web Applications